kevinmatthes/libstring/CONTRIBUTING.md

 rule would be applied to the signature of a function.

-After entering an identifier, such as a function's or variable's name, for example, the next lexeme shall start at next tab stop, too.
+After entering an identifier, such as a function's or variable's name, for example, the next lexeme shall start at the next tab stop, too.
 This, again, needs to be applied to a function's declaration.

-A `return` statement does not need to be followed by a tab stop but just one space character, followed by either the value to return or a semicola.
+A `return` statement does not need to be followed by a tab stop but just one space character, followed by either the value to return or a semicolon.
 In case that nothing is returned, `return` and `;` must not be separated by spaces.

 Example: